w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 credibility assessment cannot interrupt the flow of a user’s activity, we inject credibility assessments directly into web pages via a browser extension, instead of sending the user elsewhere to assess credibility.

+The chain of events for credibility assessment are:
+* every individual indicates which facilitators---individuals or organizations---they trust.
+* any facilitator can record credibility assessments on any url
+* tools for a user visiting a url, or encountering it in a feed, fetch and aggregate any assessments for that url made by facilitators the user trusts
+* based on the aggregation, the tool presents an aggregate credibliity assessment *in place* as the user views the article or news feed.

 ## 4. Which role(s) does your proposal fill in the ecosystem (noting that some tools fill multiple roles):